SHOWING 1 - 1 OF 1 RESULTS

-Watertown, NY cost of living is 2.6% higher than the U.S. average.
-High utility costs in the winter increase the cost of living during the winter season.
+The cost of living in the Fort Drum area skews slightly higher than the national average.
+Utility costs are 10% overall higher and increase the cost of living during the winter season.
 New York has some of the highest property taxes in the nation.

 Arrival Information